 The power of nuts

 Moreover, nuts are an excellent source of healthy fats which have been shown to reduce cholesterol.
-They also contain fibre which can mitigate some of the bad cholesterol from being absorbed into the bloodstream from the gut.
+They also contain fiber which can mitigate some of the bad cholesterol from being absorbed into the bloodstream from the gut.
 Clinical studies have consistently shown that nuts lower total and LDL cholesterol.